aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 ## Create AWS Glue Data Catalog for Combined Logs

-In this section you will be creating an AWS Data Catalog tables pointing to the combined logs written by the AWS Glue ETL job that you just executed.
+Now that you have successfully generated the combined logs, in this section you will be creating an AWS Data Catalog tables pointing to the combined logs written by the AWS Glue ETL job that you just executed.
 You will be creating the following tables, loading the partitions into each of these tables, and previewing the fields.

 |Table Name|Log Name|Partition|
 |---|---|----|
 |lambdaedge_logs_combined_optimized(optional)|Combined Lambda@Edge Logs obtained by joining viewer-request and origin-request logs |year, month, day, hour|
 |combined_log_optimized|Combined all the four following logs <ul><li>Amazon CloudFront access logs</li><li>Viewer request triggered Lambda@Edge logs</li><li>Origin request triggered Lambda@Edge logs</li><li>Application Load Balancer(ALB)</li></ul> |year, month, day|

-The AWS Glue data catalogs will be referred by AWS Athena service when you be query the logs directly from Amazon S3 bucket for generating your visualizations in Amazon QuckSight.
+The above AWS Glue data catalogs will be referred by AWS Athena service when you query the logs directly from Amazon S3 bucket for generating visualizations using Amazon QuickSight.

 ### (Optional) Create AWS Glue Data Catalog for the combined Lamabda@Eddge logs using Amazon Athena